Murder of See Sheau Fang: Disappearance of See Sheau Fang

 On the night of 26 February 2004, at Sijangkang in Kuala Langat, Selangor, Malaysia, 18-year-old Form 5 student See Sheau Fang, who had just completed her Sijil Pelajaran Malaysia (SPM) examinations and waiting for her exam results, went out for tea with a male friend.
-After her sister saw her entering a white car.
+Not long after, See's sister saw her entering a white car.

 When See had not return home by the following day, her family searched for her.
 See's father See Soon Thiam (徐顺添 Xú Shùntiān) filed a police report to report his daughter's disappearance, and had also sought help from Datuk Seri Michael Chong of the Malaysian Chinese Association (MCA) to search for his daughter.
 About 500 residents took part in the search for See around the neighbourhood.

 Not long after reporting his daughter missing, See's father received a phone call from an unknown caller, who informed him that he had kidnapped See and demanded a ransom of RM40,000 in return for her release.
 The father dropped off the ransom at a location in Klang but she did not return home.
 Background checks revealed that See had been harassed by a man on the phone and stalked by the same harasser.